EdinsonLeandro/HackerRank/Problem-Solving/Readme.md

     - Data Structures.
 Trees, Graph Traversal.
 Find the shortest paths, diameter, etc. Use trees such as binary search effectively.
     - Algorithms: Dynamic Programming and Specialized Algorithms.
 Knowledge of efficient string search algorithms such as Rabin-Karp and Knuth-Morris-Pratt.
 Efficient graph search algorithms such as Dijkstra’s algorithm.
 Create complex or multi-dimensional dynamic programming models.

-In this repository, you will find basic, intermediate and advance exercises.
+In this repository, you will find basic, medium and hard exercises.

 ## Algorithms
 | Challenges | Level |